IME - Industrial and Manufacturing Engineering

 IME 664.
 Engineering Management (3).

-Cross-listed as ENGT 664.
 Introduction to the design and control of technologically-based projects.
 Considers both the theoretical and practical aspects of systems models, organizational development, project planning and control, resource allocation, team development and personal skill assessment.
 Prerequisites: IME 255, (IME 254 or ENGT 354), all with a C or better.

 IME 676.
 Aircraft Manufacturing and Assembly (3).

 Covers key aspects of assembly design for aircraft structures.
 First module covers design of jigs and fixtures to locate parts and machine features to tolerance, and the effect of part and tool stiffness on the tolerances.
 Second module covers gage design and gage studies, and geometric dimensioning and tolerancing.
 Third module covers assembly planning and best practices for aircraft assembly.
 Laboratory experiments and case studies are used to understand issues related to aircraft assembly.
 For ISME undergraduate students only.
 Prerequisite: IME 258.